secureCodeBox/secureCodeBox/scanners/ncrack/README.md

 ## Ncrack Deployment & Configuration

 #### Setup with custom files:
-If you want to use your own files within the ncrack scan, you have to create a secret first:
+If you want to use your own files within the Ncrack scan, you have to create a secret first:

 ```bash
 kubectl create secret generic --from-file users.txt --from-file passwords.txt ncrack-lists